DLXPlugins/simple-comment-editing/readme.txt

 <li>Add Mailchimp to your comment form and get email subscribers through comments.</li>
 </ol>

-> <strong>New</strong>: Enable Mailchimp and get newsletter signups from your comment section.

-<h2>Go Pro with Comment Edit Pro</h2>
+<h2>Get more with Comment Edit Pro</h2>

 For additional features in addition to comment editing, please check out <a href="https://dlxplugins.com/plugins/comment-edit-pro/">Comment Edit Pro</a>.

 Features Include:

-* Front-end editing
-* Unlimited editing
-* Mailchimp integration
+* Newsletter integration with Mailchimp or ConvertKit
+* Community features including @ Mentions, Comment Avatars, and Comment Character Control
+* Automations with Webhooks to connect to services like Zapier and other automation tools
-* reCAPTCHA 3 integration
+* Spam/bot protection add-ons with reCAPTCHA 3 or Cloudflare Turnstile support
-* Akismet integration
-* Slack integration
+* Get notified of new and edited comments with the Slack integration
-* Translations
-* Comment Avatars
-* Comment Character Control
-* Webhooks
-* <a href="https://dlxplugins.com/plugins/comment-edit-pro/">And much more...</a>
+* <a href="https://dlxplugins.com/plugins/comment-edit-pro/">Find out more...</a>

+> <a href="https://app.instawp.io/launch?t=dlx-plugins&d=v1">Launch a Live Demo on InstaWP</a>

 == Installation ==